mhk4zemi/yabs/README.md

 To run this code you will need a `Matlab` with a version `2018b` or above. simply run `main.m`.

-You can controll all the inputs through the `Inputs.csv` file.
+You can control all the inputs through the `Inputs.csv` file.
 Feel free to modify any of the paramters set in various tables in that file.

 # Planned to be released:
 - [ ] Introduce geometrical softening.